Preimplantation Genetic Screening (PGS)

 Find Out More

-At Flinders Fertility we recognise that a website may not cover all your information requirements.
-That’s why we offer a number of information options.
-So, if you want to find out more about PGD, PGS and sex selection, either:
+We do appreciate that a website may not cover all your information requirements so that's why we offer a number of information options.
+If you want to find out more about PGS, either:

 - Email us at email@example.com.